tvrusso/Xyce_qucs-s_Examples/08-OctaveScripting/README.md

+#THIS TEST IS BROKEN!

+While I had once had this test working, not long after creating it my system's octave port became unusable and I no longer have it installed.

+I just managed to get a working version of octave and found that Xyce's output of complex values and the way Qucs-s stores them in the .dat file have both changed and are no longer compatible with the octave scripts in this directory.

+If someone has the time and energy to devote to fixing my top-level octave script to work with current versions of Xyce and qucs-s, I would be very grateful.
+I have neither at the moment.

 # Demonstration of use of Octave scripting for post-processing

 This demo is based on the example in section 6.7.4 of the Qucs-S help